 Here’s how the switch made a total difference…The pancake batter I started out with, using powdered buttermilk, had a medium consistency that got thinner as I got to the bottom of the bowl.
 The second I mixed the batter with real buttermilk, though, I could tell the difference.
 It went from a pourable liquid to what looked like incredibly wet, yeast bread dough.
 There is no pouring this batter!
 You have to scoop it and you may even need to shake it out of the measuring cup or scrape it with a spatula, that’s how thick it is.
 And it doesn’t thin out as you get to the end; it’s as thick as ever.
 I never knew!
 So, while substituting the buttermilk will still result in crazy delicious, light and fluffy pancakes, there’s really no replacing it.
 You wouldn’t think they could get lighter and more airy, but boy can they.

 If I still haven’t convinced you to ditch your generic dry baking mix or bottle of pre-made batter in favor of one hundred percent homemade, think about these two things.
-1, a lot of those baking mixes are generic; they’re appropriate for pancakes, muffins, biscuits, you name it.
-Wouldn’t you rather have a mix that’s just for pancakes?
+1) A lot of those baking mixes are generic; they’re appropriate for pancakes, muffins, biscuits, you name it.
+Wouldn’t you rather have a mix where the ingredients were meant to be just right for pancakes?
 Exactly how you like them?
-And 2, any homemade baked good can start out from a homemade dry mix, all it takes is a few measuring cups/spoons and five to ten minutes of your time.
+And 2) any homemade baked good can start out from a homemade dry mix, all it takes is a few measuring cups/spoons and five to ten minutes of your time.
+Make a large amount and you’ll have several batches waiting to be used up, just like any store bought box mix.